DamianZ/Laravel-Flysystem/README.md

 ##### Custom Adapter

-You can provide custom adapter for FlySystem just specify class name in 'driver' configuration.
+If you want to provide a custom adapter for FlySystem, just specify the class name on the 'driver' key in configuration.
 ```php
 'connections' => [
         'customAdapter' => [